typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 ### paragraph

-A paragraph is a pure text without any user-inputs.
-A paragraph field accepts markdown, but does not provide any other options than a value.
+A paragraph is a pure text.
+A paragraph field accepts Markdown, but does not provide any other options than a value.

 ````
 forms: